ivanov-gv/zpcg/README.md

 # Montenegro Railways Timetable Bot

 Stateless Telegram bot for Montenegro Railways timetable lookup.
 Timetable compiled into the binary at build time — no DB, no cache, no runtime deps.
-Domain-specific O(n) path-finding on a tree-topology railway network. ~€0.03/month on Cloud Run.
+Domain-specific O (n) path-finding on a tree-topology railway network.
+Runs free of charge on Cloud Run - exactly €0.00 in Google Cloud invoices.

 Deployed at **[@Monterails_bot](https://t.me/Monterails_bot)** since January 2024, actively maintained.
 Serving ~150 unique users per month and ~500 requests per month.
 Breaking changes are not expected - the scope is